rlskoeser/loris/doc/resolver.md

 pw='<if needed else remove this line>'
 ```

-Another sample configuration assuming one wishes to use uri's:
+Another sample configuration assuming one wishes to use URIs:

 ```ini
 [resolver]